 In addition…

-To their very recognizable coat colorings, one of their other captivating features is their large, almond-shaped blue eyes.
-Which gives them a very intelligent gaze and regal demeanor causing people to feel like they’re being judged by this ancient breed.
+To their very recognizable coat colorings, one of their other captivating features is their large, almond-shaped blue eyes, which give them a brilliant gaze and regal demeanor, causing people to feel like their ancient breed is judging them.
+This is ironic because, once upon a time, Siamese cats had crossed eyes and kinked tails.
+Through selective breeding, cat breeders could eliminate these less-than-desirable traits.

 Vocal Vitality